mshabunin/opencv/doc/tutorials/introduction/linux_install/linux_install.markdown

 @note
 _Configure_ process can download some files from the internet to satisfy library dependencies, connection failures can cause some of modules or functionalities to be turned off or behave differently.
-Refer to the @ref tutorial_general_install tutorial for details and full configuration options reference.
+Refer to the @ref tutorial_general_install and @ref tutorial_config_reference tutorials for details and full configuration options reference.

 @note
 If you experience problems with the build process try to clean or recreate build directory.
 Changes in configuration like disabling a dependency, modifying build scripts or switching sources to another branch are not handled very well and can result in broken workspace.